dmytro/dmytro.github.com/_posts/2013-10-29-optimizing_jekyll.md

 # HTML compression

 For further reduction of the web page(s) size stripping all excessive white spaces and html comments can help too.
-There's a Jekyll plugin (more than one) for that too.
+There's a Jekyll plug-in (more than one) for that too.
 I've tried couple of them and stopped on `jekyll-minify-html`.

 It is also installable as gem.
 To start using in, just add `require 'jekyll-minify-html'` statement in `_plugins/ext.rb` and `env: production` in `_config.yml`.
 That's it.